sdsc/math-roll/README.md

 The roll also supports specifying building with/for python versions other than the one included with the o/s.
-To use this feature, specify a `ROLLPY` make variable that includes a space-delimited list of python modulefiles, e.g.,
+To use this feature, specify a `ROLLPY` make variable that includes a python modulefile, e.g.,

 ```shell
 % make ROLLPY=opt-python 2>&1 | tee build.log